stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 2. Constructs a vertex component from this array
 3. Add the result to the transient model

-For example, the parser for the vertex position command is defined thus:
+For example, the parser for the vertex position command is declared thus:

 ```java
 Parser.of(Point.SIZE, Point::new, ObjectModel::vertex);